Oh no! Your cat, who used to be such a good eater, is now ignoring their full bowl but won’t stop meowing for treats. What gives?

 2. There’s Something Wrong With Their Cat Food

-A cat’s senses are sharper than ours, and they can detect the slightest change in texture, flavor, or smell.
+A cat’s senses are sharper than ours and can detect the slightest change in texture, flavor, or smell.
 Therefore, their regular cat food may look normal to you, but it could actually taste or smell off to your cat.

 For instance, the manufacturer may have changed the recipe, or moisture levels may be different due to a new production method.
 You may have gotten a bad or stale batch.
-Either way, your cat may have no other choice but to eat treats or starve – they’re not going to take a risk on something that smells or tastes odd.
+Either way, your cat may have no other choice but to eat treats or go hungry; they’re not going to take a risk on something that smells or tastes odd.

 3. Your Cat Is Stressed